 Impact Terrain is a special Impact Object for handling Terrains.
 It allows you to specify a material for each terrain layer on your terrain.
 You can add this script to your terrain by going to.

-The Refresh Terrain Layers button will manually re-sync the terrain’s layers with the data stored in the Impact Terrain script.
+The Refresh Terrain Layers button will manually re-sync the the data stored in the Impact Terrain script with the terrain’s layers.